 ~ 10 ~

-Next I will do a round-up of my favourite new-to-me adaptations I have watched in 2017 and finally, on New Year’s day, I will share some reading statistics.
+Tomorrow, I will continue my reflection on 2018 with a round-up of my favourite new-to-me adaptations I have watched, and then, on New Year’s day, I will finish with some reading statistics.